SamuelScheit/fingerprinting/paper/paper.typ

 By adding an #Footlink("https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/icecandidate_event")[`icecandidate`] event listener, the ICE candidates can be retrieved.
 The following string is an example candidate: \
 `candidate:2079771436 1 udp 2122260223 123.234.1.250 50012 typ host generation 0 ufrag qRGm network-id 3` \
 The candidate includes the IP address, port, network transport protocol, a unique identifier and other key value parameters.
-Specifically the local IP address can be used to recognize a device even if the public IP address changes e.g. when using a Virtual Private Network (VPN).
+// chrome flags #enable-webrtc-hide-local-ips-with-mdns allows to hide local ip, if video devices were never requested Specifically the local IP address can be used to recognize a device even if the public IP address changes e.g. when using a Virtual Private Network (VPN).
 For this reason the #Footlink("https://bugzilla.mozilla.org/show_bug.cgi?id=1432983")[TOR Browser has disabled the WebRTC protocol] and the #Footlink("https://support.brave.com/hc/en-us/articles/360017989132-How-do-I-change-my-Privacy-Settings#webrtc")[Brave Browser has the ability to disable the usage of LAN IP addresses for WebRTC].
 However, it should be noted local IP addresses are not unique and different LAN subnets have a limited address room.
 Specifically, #Footlink("https://datatracker.ietf.org/doc/html/rfc1918#section-3")[17.891.328 IP addresses are reserved for LAN networks] and similar subnets and IP addresses are reused on many different networks and therefore can only be used for fingerprinting in conjunction with other parameters.

 ==== Codecs

 Additionally the supported audio and video codecs can further help to fingerprint a device as different Browser and Device configurations support different codecs.